awailly/cis-ubuntu-ansible/docs/CIS_Ubuntu.md

 ### 7 - Network Configuration and Firewalls

 This section tests aim to secure network and firewall configuration.
 If the system has at least two interfaces, it can act as a router, but the system must be considered as host only and not as a router, so, network parameters must be set to avoid any routing functions and all IP functionalities used on a router must be disable.
 The IPv6 networking protocol is replacing Ipv4, but it must be disable if IPv6 is not used.

-It is recommended to filter network access using TCP Wrapper: Hosts authorized to connect to the system must be specified.
+It is recommended to filter network access using TCP Wrapper: Hosts authorized and hosts not permitted to connect to the system must be specified.

+The Linux kernel modules support several network protocols that are not commonly used (ex: Datagram Congestion Control Protocol (DCCP), Stream Control Transmission Protocol (SCTP), etc...) .
+If these protocols are not needed, it is recommended that they be disabled in the kernel.

 ### 8 - Logging and Auditing